shiyiwen/shiyiwen.github.io/index.md

 <img align="right" src="image/YiwenShi.jpg">

+An accomplished Software Developer with extensive experience in full cycle software development including involvement in the development of software requirements, analysis, design, implementation, testing, object oriented design, documentation, and maintenance in a disciplined software engineering environment.

 I am a secend year master student in Computer Science, University of Houston.

 I will graduate in May 2016.
 I am looking for internship, and also a fulltime job as Software Developer/IT Consultant.

+I was a .NET web developer at my previous position, working on an ASP.NET MVC 4 web application for an oil/natural gas software company.
+I also work with many of the latest web technologies such as HTML, CSS, jQuery to create a modern and easy to use web application.